February 2023 v1.04

 1.3.
 Clause, and Annex headings shall not affect the interpretation of this agreement.

 a) words in the singular shall include the plural and in the plural shall include the singular;

 b) A reference to a statute or statutory provision is a reference to it as amended, extended or reenacted from time to time;

 c) a reference to one gender shall include a reference to the other genders;

 d) any words following the terms including, include, in particular, for example or any similar expression shall be construed as illustrative and shall not limit the sense of the words, description, definition, phrase or term preceding those terms.

 1.5.
-If the Software is provided to a Customer or Authorised Third Party User in any country outside of the United Kingdom, then any country-specific terms in the Commercial Terms Sheet shall also apply.
-Despite Clause 1.5, in the case of conflict or ambiguity between any provision contained in the body of this Licence and any provision contained in the Commercial Terms Sheet, the provision contained in the Commercial Terms Sheet shall prevail, but only in respect of the Customer’s or the Authorised Third Party User use of the Software in that country.
+If the Software is provided to a Customer or Authorised Third Party User in any country outside of the United Kingdom, then any country-specific terms in the Order Form shall also apply.
+Despite Clause 1.5, in the case of conflict or ambiguity between any provision contained in the body of this Licence and any provision contained in the Order Form, the provision contained in the Order Form shall prevail, but only in respect of the Customer’s or the Authorised Third Party User use of the Software in that country.

 1.6.
 A person includes a natural person, corporate or unincorporated body (whether or not having separate legal personality) and that person’s personal representatives, successors and permitted assigns.

 1.7.
 References to clauses are to the clauses of this Licence.